Looking For Skilled Software Developers?

 Step 1: Preparation

 During this first step, it is important to conduct a code review.
-It can either be done by your team (if you are the developer of the product) or the vendor (if you are working with an outsourcing team).
+It can either be done by your team (if you are the developer of the product) or technical due diligence firms (if you are working with an outsourcing team).

 A code review includes a full code check for errors, bugs, inaccuracies, and the programming style.
 This rather general review includes documentation review, code verification, solutions, integrations, coverage of weaknesses, and identifying strengths.
 During this step, you can also set priorities and discover how to work with shortcomings in the future.